Sheryn Regis

-After the competition, Regis became known for singing theme songs from TV series on ABS-CBN including Marina, Krystala, Kampanerang Kuba, Gulong ng Palad, Maria Flordeluna and Prinsesa ng Banyera.
-She has released four studio albums under Star Records and was a member of ABS-CBN's Star Magic roster of artists.
+Sheryn Mae Poncardas Regis ([ˈrɛhis]; born November 26, 1980) is a Filipino singer and songwriter.
+She rose to fame after finishing as first runner-up of the television talent show Star in a Million in 2003.
+Dubbed as the "Crystal Voice of Asia," she is best known for singing the theme songs for several hit television series on ABS-CBN, including Marina (2004), Krystala (2005) and Kampanerang Kuba (2005).

+Regis is popularly known as a 'power belter,' noted for her belting range and technical ability.
+With a career spanning 20 years in entertainment, she has since earned four multi-platinum albums and five gold records to her credit.
+In 2004, she placed second in one of Asia's most renowned music festivals since 1990, Voice of Asia.
+Among her many accolades include the Asian Star Entertainment Award for "Asian Best Female Performing Artist" and an Awit Award for "Favorite Female Recording Artist."

-Early and personal life
+Early life

-Sheryn was born in Carcar, Cebu, to Bernardo and Daisy Regis.
+Sheryn Mae Poncardas Regis was born in Carcar, Cebu, to Bernardo and Daisy Regis.
 She is the eldest of three children, with brothers Elton and Joseph.
 Sheryn's mother guided her in singing, and at the age of two, she was able to hum and sing simple tunes.
 Her first and favorite contest piece was Kuh Ledesma's "Dito Ba?" ("Is it Here?") which she learned at age 5.
 At seven, Regis started joining amateur singing contests.
 Her winnings were used to buy Shirley Bassey's cassette tapes for her next contest piece.
 She won her first grand prize at age 8 after singing Tillie Moreno's "Saan Ako Nagkamali" ("Where Did I Go Wrong").

-Aside from singing in contests, Sheryn earned income by offering voice lessons to children while in high school.
+Aside from singing in contests, Regis earned income by offering voice lessons to children while in high school.
 She finished her B.S.
 Secondary Education degree with a major in English at Cebu Normal University.
 It was during her college years that she was exposed to theater acting and chorale singing which eventually gave her the chance to travel and perform for Filipino communities in Canada and in the USA.
 Veteran actors Leo Martinez and Gina Alajar served as her workshop mentors.
 In 1999, she was awarded "Best Interpreter" at the Cebu Metro Pop Music Festival (a songwriting festival), when she sang "Among Gabayan" (Our Guide), a Cebuano tribute song to Cebu's patron Sto.
 Niño written by Fr.
 Jed Ponce Billones.
 Their entry was also hailed as the Grand Prize winner.

-Sheryn worked as a lounge singer at the Cebu Plaza Hotel where she met Earl Echiverri (cousin of Caloocan mayor Enrico Echiverri).
-They married in 2002 and had their first child Lourdes the following year.
+Regis worked as a lounge singer at the Cebu Plaza Hotel where she met Earl Echiverri.
+They married in 2002 and had their daughter Lourdes the following year.

-Regis came out as a lesbian in 2021, revealing her relationship with her partner Mel De Guia on social media.